Elementary School Commuter Opportunities

 Grades 5-6

-Discover your inner writer while exploring a variety of creative writing formats.
-Anticipated activities also include adventures like a walking tour of historical sites around Iowa City, readings from adult creative writers, exploration of Writers' Workshop, and collaboration with professional and novice writers.
+Discover your inner writer while exploring a variety of creative writing formats!
+Students will get to explore their creativity through multiple prompts and genres.
+They will also visit literary sites likes the iconic Prairie Lights bookstore and more.
 Activities will center around stimulating the creative process, as well as practicing and honing your craft.

 Already started an application?
 Log in